Teon54/Book-Library/README.md

 - books.json and books.csv care storage of our books
 - authors.json is list of authors
 - command.json is your specified commandline.
-- The publish date you return to user should be in format of time stamp.
+- The publishing date you return to user should be in format of time stamp.
 - You are free to choose your own request / response cycle, but don't confuse yourself with this ,/ it can be decent to implement a merely simple cli-app

 - Your deadline for the project is until end of the day.

-### Cammand.json
+### Command.json
 This file has two general keys : 1 - command_name  2 - parameters .
 You are just restricted in two keys.
 But for values you  are free to design your own system .
 ## Tasks